- From the main menu, select

 For more information see Defining Implementation Strategies.Tip: The optimal strategy can change between designs and software releases.

 The purpose of using Performance strategies is to improve design performance at the expense of run time.
 You should always try to meet timing goals, using the Vivado implementation defaults first, before choosing a Performance strategy.
 This ensures that your design has sufficient margin for absorbing timing closure impact due to design changes.
 But if your design goals cannot be met, and if increased run time is acceptable, the Performance_Explore strategy is a good first choice.
-It covers all design types.Important: Strategies containing the terms SLL or SLR are for use with SSI devices only.Tip: Before launching a run, you can change the settings for each step in the implementation process, overriding the default settings for the selected strategy.
+It covers all types design types.Important: Strategies containing the terms SLL or SLR are for use with SSI devices only.Tip: Before launching a run, you can change the settings for each step in the implementation process, overriding the default settings for the selected strategy.
 You can also save those new settings as a new strategy.
 For more information, see Changing Implementation Run Settings.

 - Click More to define additional runs.
 By default, the next strategy in the sequence is automatically chosen.
 Specify names and strategies for the added runs.